Journal

 Budva

 Thursday was another relatively long day of traveling on the bus.
 We had some breakfast at the hotel in Tirana before making our way to Montenegro.
 Although before we arrived, we made what was supposed to be a quick stop for lunch in Shkoder, Albania.
 We ended up all going to to a San Francisco restaurant — and you can imagine what happens when fifty some people arrive at the same restaurant.
+Either way, the food alright and we finished up in a half hour or so.

 -